 3. The graphics version should be described in the Name column.

-System Information provides even more detail such as adapter type, monitor specs, driver location, and driver version.
-Some of that information may be useful when troubleshooting a monitor-related issue.
+System Information provides even more detailed information, such as adapter type, monitor specs, driver location, and driver version.
+Some of that information may be useful when troubleshooting a display-related issue.